Change baker options#

 1. Click Hand receiving money on the navigation bar.
 Use the left and right arrow to locate the button if necessary.
 Use the Accounts drop-down at the top of the window to select the account.

-screen showing actions to update baker
+screen showing actions to update validator

 ../../_images/update-baker-keys-review.png